mgba-emu/gbdoc/index.md

 The Game Boy's picture processing unit is responsible for creating video frames.
 One frame takes 70224 cycles (~59.7275 frames per second).

 Timing is divided into 154 lines, 144 during VDraw and 10 during VBlank.
+Each line takes 456 cycles.

+The PPU can be disabled entirely during normal operation via the [`LCDC` register](#mmio-lcdc).
+This prevents normal timing such that re-enabling it can lead to irregular frame rates, at least transiently.

 <a name="ppu-mode">Draw modes</a>
 ---